cloudmesh/client/docs/source/man/man.rst

             Copies the entire directory from the cloud and puts it in ~/.cloudmesh/clouds/host
             For india, The directory would be copied to ~/.cloudmesh/clouds/india

+        register env [--provider=PROVIDER] [HOSTNAME]
+            Reads env OS_* variables and registers a new cloud in yaml, interactively.
+            Default PROVIDER is openstack and HOSTNAME is localhost.

 reservation